 For Those of You Who Have to Know Now

-I know, some you who visit will want to cut to the chase,
+I know, some you will want to cut straight to the chase.

-what is the best external hard drive for Mac?
+And know what is the best external hard drive for Mac.

-Those who are happy to see the complete list just scroll past.
+If you're happy to take some more time and see the complete list just scroll on past.

 WD Elements Portable Hard Drive

-- Reliability - only those with solid reputations and happy users made the grade
+- Reliability - was important to you - you'll find only those with solid reputations and happy users made the grade.

-- The best brand names - it's not a guarantee of reliability, though the best brands have a reputation to defend and they got to be the best by producing the best products they could
+- The Best Brand Names - it's not a guarantee.
+But the best brands got to be the best by producing the best products they could.

-- Speed and Connectivity - yes, the drives need to perform, because who the hell wants to wait forever for their back up?
-Also it has to connect to Macs as that's what we're all about here.
-And should you want to all of the drives in this article can be used interchangeably between a Mac and a PC
+- Speed and Connectivity - yes you want your external drive to perform.
+Why would you want to wait forever for your Mac's back up?
+And your drive has got to connect to Mac.
+As that's what you need.
+And should you want, you can share all the external hard drives in this article between a Mac and a Windows PC.

 - the top portables